alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 the first one it can find.
 Keeping it separate from the actual code to be run makes it easier to handle (multiple) included profiles.

+If the command for an event will send key presses to Elite, it focuses the client window first to make sure they get registered properly.
+If it is not in focus, the first key press might be swallowed otherwise.

+For other commands, the profile just assumes that you are actively doing something in game and it is already focused :)

 #### Body Mapped ####

 Announces remaining mapping candidates as given by EDDI.